We’re a Podcast about how Games effect our lives

 Daniel Rosen is Built to Play's heart and soul, so long as he's not engaged in his endless blood feud with David Cage and his "oeuvre."
 He's the site's video game expert and can tell your Bioshocks from your Bio Force Apes.
 Daniel is Built to Play's best, and often only, feature editor.

-We only use songs available through creative commons, freesound, the free music archive or those with prior permissions.
+We use songs and sounds available through OCRemix, Freesound, the Free Music Archive or those with prior permissions.
 For a full list of songs used in each episode, check the bottom of the episode page where it'll say all the song names and how to find them.
 In fact, if you like the music heard on the podcast, go out and buy some.
 We mostly use songs from small artists so it'd really help them out if you did.

 If you believe your music is being used inappropriately, send us an email and we'll fix it.